iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/mapping.rst

     :align: center
     :alt: the Fagradalsfjall eruption on 26 June 2021

-The script will have also loaded (but not displayed) several other band combinations, including the near infrared false color composite
+|br| The script will have also loaded (but not displayed) several other band combinations, including the near infrared false color composite
 (bands 5, 4, and 3), a 654 false color composite, and a 764 false color composite.

 .. note::